nerves-project/nerves/docs/FAQ.md

 ## Where can persistent data be stored?

 By default the `/data` partition both read/writeable and is not overwritten when new firmware is pushed to the device.
+However, if you are using `mix firmware.burn` then the entire SD card is being overwritten each time so you won't have any persistent data.

 ## How can I apply a firmware update manually?

+Assuming that you have already put a known good firmware inside "/data/known_good.fw" (perhaps with sftp) then you can run the following commands

 ```
-iex> cmd("fwup -i /data/known_good.fw --apply --task complete " <>
+iex> cmd("fwup -i /data/known_good.fw --apply --task upgrade " <>
   "--no-unmount -d #{Nerves.Runtime.KV.get("nerves_fw_devpath")}")
+iex> reboot
 ```

 ## How do I push firmware updates remotely?

-SSH is a good default for local development and is enabled by default (via `mix nerves.new`) with https://github.com/nerves-project/nerves_firmware_ssh
+SSH is a good default for local development and is enabled by default (via `mix nerves.new`) with https://github.com/nerves-project/nerves_ssh (note: previously https://github.com/nerves-project/nerves_firmware_ssh was enabled by default)

 For production environments you might also want to look at https://www.nerves-hub.org/ (either hosted or self-hosted)